 The 7 Golden Milestones to Financial Freedom

 We ended the last article ready to start on the 7 Golden Milestones to Financial Freedom.
 At its core, this is a checklist, and during my airline pilot days, checklists have often saved the day.
 My thinking is, why isn’t there a checklist like this for dealing with money?
-I’ve spent 5500+ hours flying, and over 17 years of learning the markets since I bought my first stock, but if I had to compare the two, money is so much easier than dealing with an airplane because you plug yourself in the system and after the initial setup, it takes care of itself.
+If I had to compare the two, money is much easier than dealing with an airplane because you plug yourself in the system and after the initial setup, it takes care of itself.
 The adjustments are infrequent and relatively easy.

-Most of us have had our financial equivalent of a rogue drinks cart accident.
-As a First Officer (you might have called me a co-pilot) with the regional airline, I didn’t make much.
+As a First Officer just starting out with the regional airline, I didn’t make much.
 That didn’t stop me from buying a shiny new Mazda RX-8 sports car with the racing modifications and an extended warranty.
 Altogether, it cost more than double my annual income when you included loan interest.
 I must have fallen for the pilot driving the sports car cliché.

 The monthly payment alone was half of my paycheck.
 Then there was sales tax, sports car insurance, and racing tires that lasted 6 months, and I found myself flat broke, paying mostly for something that sat in the airport parking lot for 20 days per month.